jjangga0214/e2e-check/README.md

 ![overview of failed test in Cypress](./assets/cypress-failed-test-overview.png)

 I actually need to scroll up a while to find my failing test.
 The stack trace sadly doesn't point to my actual test.
 Everything is hidden by some Cypress internal logic.
 I'm not even sure my source maps would work.
 There error message is okay, but not perfect.
-It shows me a different selector than I used and it doesn't show me the received content. 😔
+It shows me a different selector than I used and it doesn't show me the received content. 😔 This happens, because Cypress internally creates a queue of asynchronous command.
+Earlier versions of `selenium-webdriver` worked in a similar way and I know by experience that debugging this is usually complicated.

 ![a failed test in Cypress](./assets/cypress-failed-test-stack-trace.png)